ksu-cs-textbooks/cis300/content/trees/avl.md

 cannot be empty; hence, we can safely depict it as a node with two children.
 The labels are chosen to indicate the order of the elements --- e.g., as "a" {{< math >}}$ \lt ${{< /math >}} "b", every key in tree *a* is less than the key in node *b*.
-The tree on the right shows that tree that would be built by performing this rotation.
+The tree on the right shows the tree that would be built by performing this rotation.
 Note that the rotation preserves the order of the keys.